calyxir/calyx/docs/running-calyx/firrtl.md

 [fud2]: ./fud2.md

-Lastly, build Calyx with the YXI feature by running the following from the Calyx root directory:

-    $ cargo build --features yxi

 ### Obtaining FIRRTL

 > The FIRRTL backend on fud2 currently requires Calyx with the YXI feature to be built.
 (Refer to the above)